Opera is rarely noted for its gunfights and action sequences.

 All three appear in the Vienna scenes.
 These last around 20 minutes, and begin with an aerial view of the city’s old town at night: you can spot Stephansdom cathedral bottom left in the picture.

-We then see Benji getting out of a subway train, making his way through the station to eventually reach the Staatsoper.
+We then see Benji getting out of a subway train.
+He makes his way through the station to eventually reach the Staatsoper, which was constructed in 1869.

 This train is on the U2 line and the station shown is Schottenring.